 – These orchids are one of the easiest to care for and are pretty resilient.

 – They can be used to decorate and cheer up any space because of their cheery faced flowers which can be found in a variety of colors.
 You can even find them in gemstone colors like sapphire and emerald!

 Next time you are watering your precious phalaenopsis orchids remember

-– Don’t over water them; either by doing it to frequently or letting them sit in water.
+– Don’t overwater them; either by doing it too frequently or letting them sit in water.

 – Don’t use water that is high in salt or minerals.

 – Consider the environmental situation they’re in to determine how often to do it.

 Do you have anything to share about watering your Phalaenopsis orchids?

 Please let me know in the comments below!